 Jonathan has always had a giving heart.
 In the aftermath of Hurricane Katrina, he loaded up a truck of supplies and went to help.
 With his background in Environmental Industrial Hygiene and Safety, he contracted work in Orleans parish to help clean up.
 “People were focused on New Orleans.
 No one was helping the outlying areas.”

-In 2010 Jonathan served in Afghanistan in the 101st out of Ft Campbell, Kentucky.
-He sustained career ending injuries and received a Purple Heart.
 With July 4th just around the corner, the Sweet family and their friends, the Harris family*, feared a similar event would happen again and collaborated with ideas.
 Michelle Sweet, Radiology Manager at Hamilton County Hospital remembered seeing life jacket stations at state parks her family had visited.
 So while Jonathan was traveling, he stopped and purchased life jackets and some lifesaving throw rings.

 He approached the City of Syracuse with their idea and got the green light quickly.
 The City crew dug the post holes.
 Wood N Post donated some supplies.